Lenakeiz/ShaderLearning/README.md

 # ShaderLearning
-A repository where I am going to mess up with hlsl while learning shaders
+A repository I am using to learn shaders and hlsl within Unity